joinpursuit/Pursuit-Core-iOS/resources/vocabulary.md

 - **high level**:
     1. An overview with less detail.
 Ex., "We're going to discuss the requirements on a high level before we get into the implementation."
     1. When used to describe languages and technology it often indicates a simpler means of doing something.

+- **idiomatic** - In the context of a programming language, code written in a way natural way for that language, using its conventions and features.

+- **initialize** - To assign a variable or constant its first value.

 - **iterate**: v.
 To do something repeatedly [iterate](http://www.thefreedictionary.com/iterate).
 Iterate is used both in direct coding applications as well as metaphorically about any process such as a project.